-- 2.1 Unless the context otherwise requires in these Guidelines and Regulations: - 2.1.1 "Bunker Barge" means the vessel (whether sea-going or not) provided by the Bunker Supplier for the purpose of supplying Bunkers to or receiving Bunkers from Ships; - 2.1.2 "Bunker Supervisor" means the appropriately qualified person appointed by the Bunker Supplier to supervise the Bunkering Operations on behalf of the Bunker Supplier (such Bunker Supervisor may also be the Master of the Bunker Barge); - 2.1.3 "Bunker Supplier" means the party supplying Bunkers to or receiving Bunkers from a Ship; - 2.1.4 "Bunkers" means petroleum in any form including crude oil, fuel oil, sludge, oil refuse, refined products and any noxious liquid substance (as defined in MARPOL 73/78 Annex II Chapter 1 Regulation 1) and the residues thereof when carried on board vessels but not as freight-paying cargo; - 2.1.5 "Bunkering Operations" means the transfer of Bunkers between vessels, road tankers or shore facilities; - 2.1.6 "Bunkering Safety Check List" means the Bunkering Safety Check List published in ISGOTT from time to time, or such other bunkering safety check list which either matches or exceeds the ISGOTT standard: - 2.1.7 "Harbour Master" means the Harbour Master appointed by COL (and includes his authorised deputies and assistants and any person so authorised by COL to act in that capacity); - 2.1.8 "ISGOTT" means the International Safety Guide for Oil Tankers and Terminals; - 2.1.9 "COL" means Clydeport Operations Limited; - 2.1.10 "Officer in Charge" means the appropriately qualified officer appointed by the Ship's Master to oversee the Bunkering Operations; - 2.1.11 "Port" means the Clydeport jurisdiction as defined in Clyde Port Authority Order Confirmation Act 1965 and any statutory amendment or re-enactment thereof; - 2.1.12 "Ship" means the vessel receiving Bunkers from for discharging Bunkers to a Bunker Barge, road tanker or shore facility; - 2.1.13 "SOPEP" means Ship Oil Pollution Emergency Plan or Shipboard Marine Pollution Emergency Plan as appropriate; - 2.1.14 "vessel" means every description of vessel (howsoever propelled or moved) or any other structure or craft (including pontoons) navigating or lying within the Port.
+- 2.1 Unless the context otherwise requires in these Guidelines and Regulations: - 2.1.1 "Bunker Barge" means the vessel (whether sea-going or not) provided by the Bunker Supplier for the purpose of supplying Bunkers to Ships or receiving Ship-generated Waste from Ships; - 2.1.2 "Bunker Supervisor" means the appropriately qualified person appointed by the Bunker Supplier to supervise the Bunkering Operations on behalf of the Bunker Supplier (such Bunker Supervisor may also be the Master of the Bunker Barge); - 2.1.3 "Bunker Supplier" means the party supplying Bunkers to a Ship, receiving Bunkers from a Ship to road tankers or shore facilities, or receiving Ship-generated Waste from a Ship; - 2.1.4 "Bunkers" means petroleum in any form including crude oil, fuel oil, sludge, oil refuse, refined products and any noxious liquid substance (as defined in MARPOL 73/78 Annex II Chapter 1 Regulation 1) and the residues thereof when carried on board a Ship but not as cargo; - 2.1.5 "Bunkering Operations" means the transfer of Bunkers from Bunker Barges, road tankers or shore facilities to a Ship, the transfer of Bunkers from a Ship to road tankers or shore facilities, and the transfer of Ship-generated Waste from a Ship to Bunker Barges, road tankers or shore facilities; - 2.1.6 "Bunkering Safety Check List" means the Bunkering Safety Check List published in ISGOTT from time to time, or such other bunkering safety check list which either matches or exceeds the ISGOTT standard; - 2.1.7 "Harbour Master" means the Harbour Master appointed by MDHC (and includes his authorised deputies and assistants and any person so authorised by MDHC to act in that capacity) and those officers of MDHC authorised to discharge the Harbour Master's duties through the Port Operations Control Room (i.e., Dock Masters and Mersey VTS); - 2.1.8 "ISGOTT" means the International Safety Guide for Oil Tankers and Terminals; - 2.1.9 "MDHC" means The Mersey Docks and Harbour Company Limited;

-- 2.2 In these Guidelines and Regulations, unless the context otherwise requires, the singular includes the plural and vice versa. - 2.3 Section headings are included for convenience only and do not affect their interpretation.
+- 2.1.10 "Officer in Charge" means the appropriately qualified officer appointed by the Ship's Master to oversee the Bunkering Operations; - 2.1.11 "Port of Liverpool" means the Port of Liverpool as defined in The Mersey Docks and Harbour Act 1971 and any statutory amendment or re-enactment thereof; - 2.1.12 "Ship" means the vessel receiving Bunkers from Bunker Barges, road tankers or shore facilities, discharging Bunkers to road tankers or shore facilities, or discharging Shipgenerated Waste to Bunker Barges, road tankers or shore facilities; - 2.1.13 "Ship-generated Waste" means Bunker waste and Bunker residues which are generated during the service of a Ship, but not cargo residues; - 2.1.14 "SOPEP" means Ship Oil Pollution Emergency Plan or Shipboard Marine Pollution Emergency Plan as appropriate; - 2.1.15 "vessel" means every description of vessel (howsoever propelled or moved) or any other structure or craft (including pontoons) navigating or lying within the Port of Liverpool. - 2.2 In these Guidelines and Regulations, unless the context otherwise requires, the singular includes the plural and vice versa. - 2.3 Section headings are included for convenience only and do not affect their interpretation.